iosevka-soz/vim-cord/README.md

 ## TODO

-- **Priority** Add nice icons for all apps on discord

 - Add screenshots to README.md

-- Add a way to customize programming language names on large_image

-- Add a way to customize editor name on small_image
+- Add support for Netrw, Nerdtree, help buffers, scratch buffers etc...

 - Add more customization on the info displayed as text

 - Disable plugin on "project"/"file"

-- Test on Vim (not Neovim)

-- Connection timeout on vim launch
+- Connection timeout on nvim launch

-- Connection retry on vim launch
+- Connection retry on nvim launch